Export Repayment Scheme

 The claim must include:

-- proof that the car was removed from the State within 30 days of the National Car Testing Service (NCTS) examination
+- proof that the vehicle was removed from the State within 30 days of the National Car Testing Service (NCTS) examination

 - proof of the new registration number from another European Union (EU) Member State